Beneteau Figaro II: Design

-The Figaro 2 is a racing keelboat, built predominantly of glassfibre, carbon fibre and Airex foam.
-It has a 7/8 fractional sloop rig, with a deck-stepped mast, two sets of 20° swept spreaders and a carbon fibre mast with an aluminium boom with stainless steel rod standing rigging.
+Designed by Marc Lombard, it is built of glassfibre, carbon fibre and Airex foam.
 The hull has a plumb stem, an open reverse transom, twin internally mounted spade-type rudders controlled by a tiller and a fixed fin keel with a swept, weighted bulb.
 It displaces 6724 lb and carries 2425 lb of ballast.
 The ballast consists of lead in the keel and two lateral hull water ballast tanks, which each hold 58.1 u.s.gal.
+The design has a hull speed of 7.61 kn and a PHRF handicap of 57.

+It has a 7/8 fractional sloop rig, with a deck-stepped mast, two sets of 20° swept spreaders and a carbon fibre mast with an aluminium boom with stainless steel rod standing rigging.
+For sailing downwind the design may be equipped with a symmetrical spinnaker of 915 sqft.

 The boat has a draft of 6.50 ft with the standard keel.

-The boat is fitted with a Swedish Volvo MD2020 diesel engine of 20 hp for docking and manoeuvring.
-The fuel tank holds 10 u.s.gal.
+The boat is fitted with a Volvo MD2020 diesel engine of 20 hp.

 The design has sleeping accommodation for four people in a minimalist interior.
-For sailing downwind the design may be equipped with a symmetrical spinnaker of 915 sqft.
-The design has a hull speed of 7.61 kn and a PHRF handicap of 57.